Self Help Maintenance

 When leaving for 24 hours or more during winter or cold weather, make sure that the thermostat is set to 65 degrees and when leaving for 24 hours or more during warm weather, make sure that the thermostat is set to 75 degrees.

 McDonald West, O'Daniel North, O'Daniel South

+The thermostat for units is set on each computer to go NO lower than 68 degrees.
+The digital display will go as low as 61 degrees but the actual unit will not function any lower than 68 degrees so please do not set units any lower than this.
+This will cause them to lock up and freeze.
 Don't set the air conditioner to the lowest cool setting and allow to operate for extended periods of time.
 This will cause condensation to form on the walls around the unit promoting the growth of mildew and mold.
-The newer Friedrich units have a temperature operating range between 68-85.
-If you set the tstat below 68 or higher than 85 it will automatically quit operating after it reaches the set temperature.
 There must be 18” clearance around the entire unit in order for it to function properly.